Frequently asked

 Probably, if you're a clinical fit and you stay on the protocol.
 In published trials of semaglutide for weight management, average weight loss over 68 weeks ranged from roughly 10% to 15% of body weight, depending on dose and adherence.

 Outcomes vary based on starting weight, dose, side-effect tolerance, sleep, stress, and diet.
 Some women lose more, some lose less, some plateau and need a dose change.
-We don't promise an outcome — we promise an honest titration and a prescriber who returns your messages.
+We don't promise an outcome.
+We promise an honest titration and a prescriber who returns your messages.

 The most common side effects are nausea, constipation, reflux, and fatigue, particularly in the first few weeks and when titrating up.
 Most are mild and improve.
 We start low and increase slowly for this reason.

 Less common but more serious risks include pancreatitis, gallbladder issues, and rare hypoglycemia.
 Your physician will screen for risk factors during intake and review every week of titration with you.
-If something feels wrong, message us — don't wait for your next check-in.
+If something feels wrong, message us.
+Don't wait for your next check-in.

 Billing & logistics